oroinc/documentation/admin_guide/record_mgmt_config/tag_management.rst

    |

-2. Open the :ref:`entity <doc-entities>` you wish to enable tags for and click :guilabel:`Edit`.
-Alternatively, click |IcEdit| to open the entity edit form.
+2. Click |IcEdit| to open the edit form for the required entity.

    |